 The war years

 Upon the outbreak of the Great Patriotic War the libraries and the librarians of all three institutes could not evacuate.
-The richest book funds of the libraries of institutes remained in Kharkov.
-Soon after the capture of Kharkov the information about the unique collection of books and magazines, kept in libraries of the first capital of Ukraine, were transferred to Berlin.
+The richest book collections of the libraries of institutes remained in Kharkiv.
+Soon after the capture of Kharkiv the information about the unique collection of books and magazines, kept in libraries of the first capital of Ukraine, were transferred to Berlin.
 In accordance with orders of the German command the export of rare scientific publications, publications on industrial technology, geology, topography and books and periodicals on strategic-military topics has been initiated.
-Teachers and librarians, who remained in Kharkov, initiated work on rescue of the state property from aggressors.
+Teachers and librarians, who remained in Kharkiv, initiated work on rescue of the state property from aggressors.

 The librarians of institutes in every possible way sabotaged orders of the German commandant's office about destruction of part of the literature.
 Rare books as well as valuable laboratory devices and mechanisms were hidden from fascists in cellars, covered with a lot of garbage, buried in boxes, transferred to the houses of librarians.
 Half-starved and exhausted, librarians and teachers transported abandoned books from private libraries and institutions to a safe place with their own hands, using carts and sledges, which were covered with things.

-Unfortunately, we know only a few names of librarians who made the feat of saving of the books from day to day under fire, risking getting shot every minute – Vera Gennadyevna Deparma, Natalya Sergeyevna Yurkevich, Olga Vasilyevna Chikova, A. I. Tyurina.
-Scientists who remained in the occupied territory, particularly M. I. Sakharov, Professor of physics and F. A. Belyakov, Professor of KhECI, took an active part in the rescue of the unique laboratory mechanisms and books.
-In early 1942, at the initiative of Professor of KhTI and KhNU A. V. Zhelekhovskiy, Commissioner of Education Department of the City Government, the private collections of G. F. Proskura and I. M. Babakov were transferred to the library fund of KhMMI, as a result, they were saved from looting and destruction.
+Unfortunately, we know only a few names of librarians who made the feat of saving of the books from day to day under fire, risking getting shot every minute – Vira Hennadiivna Deparma, Nataliia Serhiivna Yurkevych, Olha Vasylivna Chykova, A. I. Tiurina.
+Scientists who remained in the occupied territory, particularly M. I. Sakharov, Professor of physics and F. O. Bieliakov, Professor of KhECI, took an active part in the rescue of the unique laboratory mechanisms and books.
+In early 1942, at the initiative of Professor of KhTI and KhNU A. V. Zhelekhovskyi, Commissioner of Education Department of the City Government, the private collections of H. F. Proskura and I. M. Babakov were transferred to the library collection of KhMMI, as a result, they were saved from looting and destruction.

-The considerable number of the fund was prepared for export, but fascists were stopped by the liberation of Kharkov on 23 August 1943.
-Leaving our city, they undermined the building of KhETI, whereupon the laboratory and part of the book fund of the institute’s library were damaged.
+The considerable number of the collection was prepared for export, but fascists were stopped by the liberation of Kharkiv on 23 August 1943.
+Leaving our city, they undermined the building of KhETI, whereupon the laboratory and part of the book collection of the institute’s library were damaged.

 Thanks to the selfless actions of teachers and librarians around 200 thousand editions were rescued.
 The Government appreciated the feat of librarians.
-Vera Gennadyevna Deparma was awarded with the medal «For Labour Valour» for preservation of the fund and preparation of the library of KhMMI to the 1944/1945 academic year.
+Vira Hennadiivna Deparma was awarded with the medal «For Labour Valour» for preservation of the collection and preparation of the library of KhMMI to the 1944/1945 academic year.

-From 1949 to 1963 the library was led by Anna Konstantinovna Kozhemyakina.
+From 1949 to 1963 the library was led by Hanna Kostyantynivna Kozhemyakina.
 Her work was rewarded with the Order of the Red Banner of Labour.

-The book exchange with the Kiev, Riga, Minsk, Yerevan, Gorkiy, Novocherkassk, Kalinin, Irkutsk and Lvov Polytechnic Institutes was reactivated; the book exchange was also reactivated with the Lvov and Kiev Universities and with other institutions.
+The book exchange with the Kyiv, Riga, Minsk, Yerevan, Gorky, Novocherkassk, Kalinin, Irkutsk and Lviv Polytechnic Institutes was reactivated; the book exchange was also reactivated with the Lviv and Kyiv Universities and with other institutions.
 There was the introduction of the automatic information unit (AIU-50), which provided the information about new domestic and foreign publications, provided materials on the methodology of working of higher educational institutions, provided the rules of depositing of scientific articles.
 The STI sources and the addresses of scientific organizations were also provided.

 In accordance to the Rector's order the Institute of Informants of the Departments was created in the 70s.
 Its structure was approved at the same time.
 Some of the departments defined the effect of carried out scientific works by level of use of information materials provided to them by bibliographers.
 The theme of the scientific and auxiliary indexes of the KhPI Library was so relevant that they were consistently requested from all over the former Soviet Union and there was a formation of the queue for their mailing.
 The standards for library processes were actively developing in the 70s.
 As early as 1973, the department of the scientific organization of labor was created.
 It was later reorganized into the scientific and methodical department.

-The 80s were marked by the preparation of the library staff for the 100th anniversary of the Institute and the Library.
-The achievements and prospects of development of the Library were considered at the scientific and practical conference organized on the occasion.
-During this period, the Library has already had 10 departments, 93 staff members, 80 percent of them had the higher education.
-At the disposal of readers were 5 Delivery Desks and 8 Reading Rooms.
-On the occasion of the anniversary 30 employees were awarded with certificates of honor from the rectorate and public organizations; the Head of the Library Yelena Vasilyevna Kuznetsova was awarded with the Order of Honour and the Certificate of Honour, and 25 employees were honoured with the title of «The Veteran of Labor».
-During this period, the Library introduced the «Faculty Days».
+The 80s were marked by the preparation of the library staff for the 100th anniversary of the institute and the library.
+The achievements and prospects of development of the library were considered at the scientific and practical conference organized on the occasion.
+During this period, the library has already had 10 departments, 93 staff members, 80 percent of them had the higher education.
+At the disposal of borrowers were 5 Delivery Desks and 8 Reading Rooms.
+On the occasion of the anniversary 30 employees were awarded with certificates of honor from the rectorate and public organizations; the Head of the library Olena Vasylivna Kuznetsova was awarded with the Order of Honour and the Certificate of Honour, and 25 employees were honoured with the title of «The Veteran of Labor».
+During this period, the library introduced the «Faculty Days».
 The analysis of results of the book providing of academic disciplines was provided for this event.
 The information about rarely used publications and the results of the readability analysis were also provided for this event.
 The information requests of specialists were precised.

-From 1986 to 2005 the library was headed by Mykola Opanasovych Bulatetskyi — a man with a big heart and a talent for songwriting.
-In the 90's there were more than 120 people working at the library, and the fund averaged nearly 1,8 million copies.
-The premises of the library were catastrophically overloaded, therefore the part of the fund was transferred to the departments' studies.
+From 1986 to 2005 the library was headed by Mykola Opanasovych Bulatetskyi — a man with a big heart and a talent for singing.
+In the 90's there were more than 120 people working at the library, and the collection averaged nearly 1,8 million copies.
+The premises of the library were catastrophically overloaded, therefore the part of the collection was transferred to the departments' studies.